Terry Reid

 Price: $30.00

 For better or worse,1969's "Terry Reid" continued his partnership with producer Mickie Most.
 Showcasing a mixture of Reid originals and a couple of popular covers, the album again featured backing from keyboardist Peter Shelley and drummer Keith Webb.
 It's an album that initially didn't make much of an impression on me, though it's an LP I've now owned for several decades - one I've come to appreciate more and more over the years.
 Looking back I think part of my initial indifference was based on the fact Reid's raspy voice was an acquired taste.
 I liked his vocals enough, but that was a qualified vote of confidence.
-When the then nineteen year old Reid tried to power his way through a song like the remake of 'Stay With Me Baby' or 'Rich Kids Blues' the came off shrill and screechy.
+When the then nineteen year old Reid tried to power his way through a song like the remake of "Stay With Me Baby" or "Rich Kids Blues" the came off shrill and screechy.
 Imagine an unpleasant cross between Janis Joplin and Steve Marriott.
 I also remember none of the nine songs really jumped out at me.
 Admittedly the quality of those songs has vastly improved to my ears over the years.
-The acoustic ballads 'July' and 'May Fly' stand as two of his prettiest compositions.
-The Reid originals 'Friends' and 'Speak Now Or Forever Hold Your Peace' have revealed themselves to be unexpectedly catchy and commercial.
-'Marking Time', 'Silver White Line' and his cover of Donovan's 'Superlungs (Supergirl)' were first rate slices of conventional rock.
+The acoustic ballads "July" and "May Fly" stand as two of his prettiest compositions.
+The Reid originals "Friends" and "Speak Now Or Forever Hold Your Peace" have revealed themselves to be unexpectedly catchy and commercial.
+"Marking Time", "Silver White Line" and his cover of Donovan's "Superlungs (Supergirl)" were first rate slices of conventional rock.
 And while I've grown to appreciate the range and versatility of Reid's voice, I've never had any doubts about his guitar skills.
-Be it an acoustic number like 'May Fly' or the fuzz guitar powered 'Silver White Light', Reid's always been a first-rate guitarist.
+Be it an acoustic number like "May Fly" or the fuzz guitar powered "Silver White Light", Reid's always been an impressive guitarist.
 You can certainly argue over whether this is his best album, but it's certainly a good place to start exploring his catalog.

 "Terry Reid" track listing: